The beginning of "meal of love"

 During intense training days or special missions, the menu is always adjusted accordingly.
 Meals are supplemented with energy-rich foods such as meat, eggs, and other nutritious vegetables and fruits.
 Even soldiers who require special diets for health reasons are given careful attention, with separate portions carefully prepared according to the instructions of the military doctor.

-A meal full of camaraderie
+A meal filled with camaraderie

 New soldiers eat after training.

-Sharing his feelings, Private Vo Thanh Nhan, Soldier of Squad 1, Platoon, Training Company, Regiment 14, could not hide his emotions: “Every time we eat braised fish, braised pork with eggs or stuffed tofu, we often joke that we are “home”.
-The atmosphere of the meal helps us bond more closely together.”
+Sharing his feelings, Private Vo Thanh Nhan, a soldier of Squad 1, Platoon, Training Company, Regiment 14, could not hide his emotions: "Every time we eat braised fish, braised pork with eggs or stuffed tofu, we often joke that we are "home".
+The atmosphere of the meal helps us bond more closely together."

 Meals after training sessions are not only about nutrition, but also about the affection and connection between young soldiers and their units.